MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-CaseHoldRule.md

 ```

 ## DESCRIPTION
+In large environments, running this cmdlet without any parametersresults in a timeout.
+As a workaround, you can run the following command:

+`Get-ComplianceCase -Organization $org | foreach {Get-CaseHoldPolicy -Case $_.CaseId | foreach {Get-CaseHoldRule -Policy $_.Guid}}`

 To use this cmdlet in Security & Compliance PowerShell, you need to be assigned permissions.
 For more information, see [Permissions in the Microsoft Purview compliance portal](https://learn.microsoft.com/purview/microsoft-365-compliance-center-permissions).

 ## EXAMPLES